 Loretta Young

 Young moved to the relatively new medium of television, where she had a dramatic anthology series, The Loretta Young Show, from 1953 to 1961.
-It earned three Primetime Emmy Awards, and was re-run successfully on daytime television and later in syndication.
+It earned three Primetime Emmy Awards, and was re-run successfully on daytime TV and later in syndication.
 She also starred in The New Loretta Young Show from 1962 to 1963.
-In the 1980s, Young returned to television by starring in two made-for-TV films, Christmas Eve (1986), for which she won the Golden Globe Award for Best Actress – Miniseries or Television Film, and Lady in a Corner (1989).
-She narrated the documentary Life Along the Mississippi (1994), marking her last work credit.
+Young returned to the small screen in the 1980s starring in two NBC television movies, Christmas Eve (1986), for which she won the Golden Globe Award for Best Actress – Miniseries or Television Film, and Lady in a Corner (1989).

 Biography from the Wikipedia article Loretta Young.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.